dhermes/google-cloud-python-on-gae/README.md

 -   Uploading the app includes **926 files** (at 41.2 MB)!
 This is because `lib/` is so **very big**.
--   On App Engine (prod) gRPC stalled the entire request for 30s and the page just came back with 500, with **no** stacktrace in the logs.
-Then after an hour or so, it just magically started working.
+-   On App Engine (prod) gRPC stalled the entire request for 30s and the page just came back with 500.
+Then after an hour or so, it just magically started working. [@jonparrott][14] experienced the same
-    [@jonparrott][14] experienced the same heisen-bug:
+    heisen-bug:

     ```
     Traceback (most recent call last):